Water conservation refers to reducing the use of fresh water. In the Kalamazoo area our fresh water or drinking water source is groundwater.

 In the Kalamazoo area our drinking water comes from groundwater.
 Water is an abundant resource in Michigan.
 Learning ways to conserve and protect our water resources is important!

 There are many reasons to conserve water including extending supplies, reducing pressure on sewage treatment facilities and using less energy.
 Saving water also saves energy for both your local water supplier, if you are connected to a public water supply and yourself, if you have your own private well.

 As a result of conserving water, local public water suppliers would benefit from lower energy costs due to reduced pumping and treatment costs.
 Homeowners with private wells would see a reduction in energy use and result in lower electricity costs for pumping and water heating.

-- Limit showers to five minutes and install water-efficient showerheads to save up to 1,000 gallons per month.
+- Limit showers to five minutes and install water efficient shower-heads.

-- Turn off water while brushing your teeth and shaving to save up to 1,200 gallons per month.
+- Turn off the water while brushing your teeth and washing your hands.

 - Put food coloring in your toilet tank.
-If it seeps into the toilet bowl, you have a leak, eliminate the leak and save up to 600 gallons per month.
+If it seeps into the toilet bowl, you have a leak, eliminate the leak.

 There are many other effective ways to conserve water in and around your home.
 Visit Residential Water Conservation or Water Use It Wisely to learn more.
 Also read this resource on how kids can conserve water at home.